 Michael Hawthorne’s experiences in East Africa have held him in good stead for the work he’s now doing with South Eastern Community Connect (SECC).

-He recently joined our team as the Community Strengthening Team Leader, a role which enables him to support his ageing parents back in Australia.
+He recently joined our team as Manager of The SECC Community Hub in Mascot, a role which enables him to support his ageing parents back in Australia.

 But Michael leaves behind a legacy in Kenya which continues to impact lives.

 A three-year contract with an Australian organisation in the region turned into a 15-year journey he’ll never forget.